-Are your eLearning storyboards on point?
+Are your elearning storyboards on point?
 Or do they have a tendency to create more confusion than clarity?
-In this article guest writer Christopher Pappas shares 10 tips to improve your eLearning storyboards.
+In this article guest writer Christopher Pappas shares 10 tips to improve how you create a corporate elearning storyboards.

 How To Improve Your eLearning Storyboards

-eLearning storyboards help you organize your thoughts and create cohesion in your eLearning course design.
+Elearning storyboards help you organize your thoughts and create cohesion in your elearning course design.
 However, you have to incorporate a few key elements in order to achieve the desired results.
-Likewise, every member of your eLearning team needs to be on board and fully aware of the core learning objectives.
-Here are 10 top tips to improve your eLearning storyboards.
+Likewise, every member of your digital learning team needs to be on board and fully aware of the core learning objectives.
+If you’re looking to learn how to storyboard, here are 10 top tips to improve how your elearning storyboards perform.

 1. Focus On A Single Objective Or Desired Outcome Per Screen

-It’s relatively easy to crowd your eLearning storyboard with an abundance of learning goals, objectives, and desired outcomes.
-Before you know it, you’re staring at a screen that’s cluttered with multiple eLearning activities, placeholders, and reminder notes.
+It’s relatively easy to load up your elearning storyboard templates with an abundance of learning goals, objectives, and desired outcomes.
+Before you know it, you’re staring at a screen that’s cluttered with multiple elearning corporate activities, placeholders, and reminder notes.
 For this reason, it’s important to focus on one key learning objective or outcome at a time.
-Consider what online learners need to take away from the eLearning experience and how to most effectively convey the information.
-Then decide which eLearning activities, assessments, and modules support the primary goal.
+Consider what your learners and employees need to take away from the elearning experience in the workplace and how to most effectively convey the information.
+Then decide which activities, assessments, and modules support the primary goal.

 2. Take Stock Of Your Assets Beforehand

-Developing an eLearning storyboard is a lot like piecing together a puzzle.
+Developing an elearning storyboard is a lot like piecing together a puzzle.
+If you’re wondering how to create a storyboard for elearning, it’s all about making those pieces fit.
 You must have all the elements on hand in order to create the “big picture”.
-In the case of eLearning, you have to gather all your assets.
-This includes eLearning authoring tools, media, and eLearning content that can be repurposed.
+In the case of corporate elearning and upskilling a workforce, you have to gather all your assets.
+This includes elearning authoring tools, media, and elearning content that can be repurposed.
 As a result, you’re able to determine which resources you still need in order to develop and plan accordingly.
 For example, include a placeholder for the interactive simulation you’re currently working on.

 3. Use A Storyboard Template To Save Time And Resources